Through The Fibro Fog

 Step 1

-Drizzle a little olive oil in your skillet, and fry the chicken fillets both sides until they are cooked through with an internal temperature of 165F (image 1).
+Drizzle a little olive oil in your skillet, and cook the chicken fillets both sides until they browned, and cooked through with an internal temperature of 165F using a meat thermometer (image 1).

 Step 2